 *As at 31 December 2017, based on 15 years of back-tested data

 There is no specific minimum investment amount although as the portfolio holds ten stocks the minimum brokerage charged by your broker can put a practical limit on the minimum investment size.
 For example, if your broker charges a minimum of $10 per trade, this would represent a 0.5% charge on a trade size of $2,000 (portfolio size of $20,000 for five stocks).
 Given an annual portfolio turnover of approximately four times, this would produce an annual brokerage charge of 4%.
 In this example, with a minimum brokerage charge of $10, we would recommend an investment of no less than $20,000.

-Rivkin recommends a time horizon of at least three years for this strategy due to the possibility of a negative return in any given year.
-Based on the strategy back-testing, the probability of a positive return over any three-year time horizon is 96% and therefore having an investment time horizon of at least this much maximises the probability of a positive investing outcome.
+Our investment team recommends a time horizon of at least three years for this portfolio due to the possibility of a negative return in any given year.
+Based on the portfolio back-testing, the probability of a positive return over any three-year time horizon is 96% and therefore having an investment time horizon of at least this much maximises the probability of a positive investing outcome.

 Fees and Charges

-Rivkin’s advice product attracts a fixed annual subscription fee that does not depend on the amount invested.
+Our advice product attracts a fixed annual subscription fee that does not depend on the amount invested.
 Other than this, the only fees and charges relate to those charged by your broker for trading.
-Under this model, the more funds you invest in our strategies, the lower the annual cost on a percentage basis.
-This strategy is also offered in a Separately Managed Account version for which you pay a small management fee for us to follow the strategy on your behalf.
+Under this model, the more funds you invest in our portfolios, the lower the annual cost on a percentage basis.
+This portfolio is also offered in a Separately Managed Account version for which you pay a small management fee for us to follow the portfolio on your behalf.

 Please note that this article contains back-tested data which shows how the model would have performed using historical data.
 “Backtest” results are neither an indicator nor a guarantee of future returns.

 We are glad you liked it